-The Maine Public Retirement System (the System), which is a component unit of the State, is the administrator of an agent, multiple-employer, defined benefit public employee retirement system.
-The June 30, 2013 report may be obtained from the Maine Public Employees Retirement System, 46 State House Station, Augusta, ME 04333.
+The Maine Public Retirement System (the System), which is a component unit of the State, is the administrator of 2 large cost sharing multiple-employer defined benefit plans and an agent multiple-employer defined benefit plan covering public employees.
+The June 30, 2014 report may be obtained from the Maine Public Employees Retirement System, 46 State House Station, Augusta, ME 04333.

 The System amortizes the unfunded liability of the State and Teacher Plan over a closed period that cannot be longer than 31 years from July 1, 1997 but may be, and at certain times has been, shorter than that period.
 In 2000, the amortization period was reduced to a 19-year period from June 30, 2000.
 In 2004, the Legislature relengthened the period to 25 years, the full extent of the then-remaining Constitutional years for the 2004-2005 biennium, and reshortened the period effective July 1, 2005 to the 13 years that will then remain in the earlier shortened period.
-In

-2005, the State repealed the "sunset" provision, with the result that the period for reduction of these unfunded actuarial liabilities continues to the full extent permitted by the State constitution, or June 30, 2028.
-The contribution rate in effect for 2013 was determined by the 2010 valuation, and reflects the relengthened amortization period.
-The unfunded actuarial accrual liability of the judicial plan is amortized over a period of which 4 years remained at June 30, 2013.
+In 2005, the State repealed the "sunset" provision, with the result that the period for reduction of these unfunded actuarial liabilities continues to the full extent permitted by the State constitution, or June 30, 2028.
+The contribution rate in effect for 2014 was determined by the 2012 valuation, and reflects the relengthened amortization period.
+The unfunded actuarial accrual liability of the judicial plan is amortized over a period of which 3 years remained at June 30, 2014.

 Note: Unless plan changes occur, actuarial valuations are performed biennially on even years.
 Rollforward valuations occur on odd numbered years.
-The latest actuarial valuation occurred June 30, 2012.
+The latest actuarial valuation occurred June 30, 2014.